polytypic/Recalled/Docs/LogArch.md

 When a Recalled program runs, an attempt is made to match all created computations to previously logged computations and generally the digests of all results are needed.
-However only a subset of the results values need to be reconstructed or deserialized from the log.
+However only a subset of the result values need to be reconstructed or deserialized from the log.
 At the limit, only the last final result of a Recalled computation may need to be deserialized from the log.
 To avoid slowing down the process of reading the add entries containing the